-Consumption taxes (at a rate of 10% from October 2019) and custom duties are generally imposed when goods are imported into Japan.
+Consumption taxes (generally at a rate of 10%) and custom duties are generally imposed when goods are imported into Japan.
 However, assets that are to be used by a person and his/her family members who move into Japan for one year or more, and that are imported into Japan within six months from the entry into Japan, are generally exempt from consumption tax and custom duty.

 4.3 Are there any particular tax issues in relation to the purchase of residential properties by non-residents?

-Generally, a real property acquisition tax (at a rate of 3% for land and residential property) is imposed.
-However, for residential properties, there are certain exemptions or reduced rates.
+A real property acquisition tax (generally at a rate of 3% for land and residential property) is imposed.
 Also, upon registration of purchased real properties, a registration and licence tax will be imposed (generally at a rate of 1.5% or 2%).
-As is the case with the real property acquisition tax, there are certain exemptions and reduced rates for residential properties.